revyos-ros/fogros2-release/README.md

 ## Developer

-Here are several commands that one may find it useful when developing:
+Here are some commands that one may find it useful when developing:
 ```bash

 # starting the second terminal for fogros docker